NKE Iron Condor Strategy

 - What is a iron condor on NKE?

 - A iron condor on NKE is the iron condor strategy applied to NKE (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With NKE stock trading near $41.26, the strikes shown on this page are snapped to the nearest listed NKE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NKE stock at $40.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NKE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NKE iron condor max profit and max loss calculated?